How to apply micro cement render: 5 Rockcote MicroStone tips

-Introduction to microcement render
+Introduction to micro cement render

-Microcement render has become a favourite among applicators and tradies for its ability to deliver a seamless, elegant finish across various surfaces.
-Whether it’s for walls, floors, wet areas, kitchen benches, or even furniture, the versatility and aesthetic appeal of microcement are unmatched.
+Micro cementing has become a favourite among applicators and tradies for its ability to deliver a seamless, elegant finish across various surfaces.
+Whether itโ€™s for walls, floors, wet areas, kitchen benches, or even furniture, the versatility and aesthetic appeal of micro cement render are unmatched.

 Preparing the surface for microcement application